 Maybe you’ve taken a lesson or two.
 Maybe you borrowed a surfboard.
 Maybe you have seen North Shore and you just decided you want to surf.
+Now you want to know size surfboard is the best for a beginner.

 Surfboard size isn’t the only thing to consider.
 Beginner surfers need to decide which type of surfboard to buy.
 Do you go for a shortboard or a longboard, a funboard or foamy?
 What about a fish?
 The options seem endless.